 2) Rubjerg Knude Lighthouse

-Going up in the lighthouse is quite an experience.
-You can hear the strong wind howling through the old interieur and the views once up there are truly amazing.
-You can see for many miles here.
+Once up in the lighthouse, you can see for many miles.
 It is amazing to see how the quick the landscape changes here through the years, and even as I am watching the sand being blown into the air from the dunes, it is easy to believe this place will never lo the same.
-Such an incredible and unforgettable sight!
+Such an incredible and unforgettable place and defintely a must see!

 Nestled close to the lighthouse at Redburg... is the fabulous seaside village of Lønstrup.
 Positioned close to the sea it has a small and quaint harbour, with a rich heritage in fishing.
 The harbour serves as a perfect base for small fishing boats, that fish out in the North sea beyond.
 Lønstrup is a great place, but has been affected by coastal erosion over the years, which is forever shaping this particular part of the coast.